 #2.
 Waiting to Call

 Time kills all deals!
-Generally, the more time you let pass after an internet-based lead requests a quote, the lower your chance is of closing the sale.
+Generally, the more time you let pass after an internet-based storage container lead submits a quote request, the lower your chance is of closing the sale.
 35-50% of sales goes to the supplier that calls first.
 The first caller frames the buying experience – once the lead has the time to speak with other callers that satisfy their buying needs, the lead has limited interest remaining.
 We recommend calling within 5 minutes of the lead’s quote request.